mschaeffer53/Doggonnit/README.md

 - ~~Not NULL error when creating new dog profile~~
 - ~~Popups with timestamp and description/details on the dog profile map~~
 - get newlines to work in emails
+- get rid of popup that is "undefined" on the dog profile map pic